 Dienogest and estradiol may also be used for purposes not listed in this medication guide.

-If you are switching to this medication from another birth control pill, start taking dienogest and estradiol on the first day of your withdrawal bleeding and stop taking the other birth control pills.
-If you were taking progestin only pills before, start taking dienogest and estradiol on the day you would have taken your next pill.
+If you are switching from another birth control pill, start taking dienogest and estradiol on the first day of your withdrawal bleeding.
+If you were taking progestin-only pills, start taking dienogest and estradiol on the day you would have taken your next pill.